-Configure SSL connectivity in Azure Database for PostgreSQL - Single Server
+Configure TLS connectivity in Azure Database for PostgreSQL - Single Server

 Azure Database for PostgreSQL prefers connecting your client applications to the PostgreSQL service using Transport Layer Security (TLS), previously known as Secure Sockets Layer (SSL).
-Enforcing SSL connections between your database server and your client applications helps protect against "man-in-the-middle" attacks by encrypting the data stream between the server and your application.
+Enforcing TLS connections between your database server and your client applications helps protect against "man-in-the-middle" attacks by encrypting the data stream between the server and your application.

-By default, the PostgreSQL database service is configured to require SSL connection.
-You can choose to disable requiring SSL if your client application does not support SSL connectivity.
+By default, the PostgreSQL database service is configured to require TLS connection.
+You can choose to disable requiring TLS if your client application does not support TLS connectivity.

 Enforcing TLS connections

-For all Azure Database for PostgreSQL servers provisioned through the Azure portal and CLI, enforcement of SSL connections is enabled by default.
+For all Azure Database for PostgreSQL servers provisioned through the Azure portal and CLI, enforcement of TLS connections is enabled by default.

-Likewise, connection strings that are pre-defined in the "Connection Strings" settings under your server in the Azure portal include the required parameters for common languages to connect to your database server using SSL.
-The SSL parameter varies based on the connector, for example "ssl=true" or "sslmode=require" or "sslmode=required" and other variations.
+Likewise, connection strings that are pre-defined in the "Connection Strings" settings under your server in the Azure portal include the required parameters for common languages to connect to your database server using TLS.
+The TLS parameter varies based on the connector, for example "ssl=true" or "sslmode=require" or "sslmode=required" and other variations.

 Configure Enforcement of TLS

-You can optionally disable enforcing SSL connectivity.
+You can optionally disable enforcing TLS connectivity.
 Microsoft Azure recommends to always enable Enforce SSL connection setting for enhanced security.

 Using the Azure portal